andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Since you had to make time outside of class to watch Blade Runner (1982) with our learning community, we will cancel this class meeting.

+However, I will be in the classroom and if you want to stop by, I am happy to talk about whatever you like, look at your writing, etc.
 ____________________________________

 Oct 9 |